 Rise provides a drop-in self-help centre to clients and non-clients, available during our office hours (Monday – Friday, 9:00am – 4:00pm, excluding statutory holidays), equipped with a desktop computer, wireless internet, and a small (but growing) library of legal texts and printed resources.
 A brief list of online resources is available here.

 Preparing for Court

-A Rise student may be able to help you prepare for your court appearance so that you will have a better understanding of what to expect during the court process.
+A Rise student may be able to help you prepare for your court appearance so that you will have a better understanding of what to expect in court.

 How to Access Our Services